ashuRMS/HDR--using-HOG-and-SVM/README.md

 ## Experimenting with new evaluation set.
 - On Hand crafted images: Custom unlabeled data-set was created to test the model.
 Accuracy was found to be 80%.
 - On digits written on crumbled paper: Paper was slightly crumbled which makes it harder for getting the results from the classifier.
 Accuracy-70%.
 - Affine transformed digits: Randomly rotated few imgaes was given as input to model.
-Accuracy:20%.
+Accuracy- 20%.
+Poor performnce is expected.
+- On Lined-Digit Dataset: Few random lines were drawn on the digit image and given as input to model.
+Accuracy-70%.
 -